2009 Binghamton shooting: Police response

 Police remained at the perimeter of the property, having locked down nearby Binghamton High School and a number of streets in the area.
 At one point, not knowing if the gunman was alive or dead, police summoned Broome Community College Assistant Professor Tuong Hung Nguyen, who is fluent in Vietnamese, to help communicate with Wong in the event of contact.

-SWAT members entered the Civic Center building and began clearing it at 11:13 am—43 minutes after the first call to the police at 10:30 am, and 40 minutes after patrol officers first arrived on the scene at 10:33 am.
+SWAT members entered the Civic Center building and began clearing it at 11:13 a.m., 43 minutes after the first call to the police at 10:30 a.m., and 40 minutes after patrol officers first arrived on the scene at 10:33 a.m.
 At the time of their entry, they had not yet confirmed that Wong had committed suicide, and they proceeded with caution.
-At approximately 12:00 pm, ten people left the building, with another ten following approximately forty minutes later.
+At approximately noon, ten people left the building, with another ten following approximately forty minutes later.
 Some of the hostages had escaped to a basement, while more than a dozen remained hidden in a closet.
 Thanh Huynh, a high school teacher of Vietnamese background, was asked to interpret so the Vietnamese survivors could be interviewed by the police.

 Wong was found dead from a self-inflicted gunshot wound, in the first-floor classroom with his victims.
 Items found on Wong's body included a hunting knife in the waistband of his pants; a bag of ammunition which was tied around his neck; and two semi-automatic pistols (a .45-caliber Beretta Px4 Storm and a 9mm Beretta 92FS Vertec Inox matching the serial numbers on his New York State pistol license).
 Also found at the scene were a number of loaded magazines, at least two empty magazines with a 30-round capacity each, and a firearm laser sight.

-By 2:33 pm, SWAT had completed the clearing of the building, and all those inside had been evacuated.
+By 2:33 p.m., SWAT had completed the clearing of the building, and all those inside had been evacuated.